posteris/commons/README.md

 ## Query Parameter

-Set of functions to operate over query parameter
+The Query parameter module has a set of functions to help us to parse query parameters.
+These functions are listed below:

-### IsAsyncRequest
+* __IsAsyncRequest__

-check if the async parameter is sent as query parameter
+The __IsAsyncRequest__ allow us to ask if the request should be solved by sync or async way.
+It's simple to use and can be explained below

 ```go
 async := IsAsyncRequest(fiberCtx)
 ```

 ## Software Quality